Relax, Liverpool fans: key Reds star 'okay' after being hauled off vs Southampton due to injury

 There were surely some Reds fans out there who were sweating a bit after seeing their key defensive star taken off, however following these words from Bond, it seems like Van Dijk’s going to be just fine.

-Losing Van Dijk would’ve been a big blow for Jurgen Klopp’s side, as he is, hands down, the club’s best defender, and not having him in the team would’ve been a big blow for the Merseyside club.
+Losing Van Dijk would’ve been a big blow for Jurgen Klopp’s side, as he is, hands down, the club’s best defender, and not having him in the team for any sustained period would surely have been a serious dent to the team’s title ambitions for this season.

-However, it seems like Van Dijk’s injury isn’t serious after all, and it appears as if he going to be just fine if Bond is correct.
+However, it seems like Van Dijk’s injury isn’t serious after all, and it appears a quick return is probably likely if Bond’s claim proves correct.